COSC3020/tsp-comparison-JamesOzzyburn-1/README.md

 to this markdown file.

 ## Answer
+Looked at how to do the table from countmooshroom
 | Input Size | Method | Average Time (seconds) |
 | :--------: | ------ | ------------ |
 | 10 | Held-Karp | 0.02529891 |